 Morna is a playwright, screenwriter, journalist, actress and musician from a wee fishing village in the North East of Scotland.
-She was named Scots Writer o the Year at the 2019 Scots Language Awards.
+She was named Scots Writer of the Year at the 2019 Scots Language Awards.
 Other accolades include: recipient of the 2017 Dr Gavin Wallace Fellowship (hosted by Creative Learning, Aberdeen City Council), the 2018 'Tomorrow at Noon' award for female playwrights (Jermyn Street Theatre, 2018) and the New Playwrights Award 2014 (Playwrights' Studio, Scotland).
-She was recipient of the Scotland-New Zealand playwriting exchange (BATS Theatre, Toi Poneke Arts Centre and Playmarket NZ) and, most recently, she was announced as the Traverse's Scotland-in-Japan residency playwright.
+She was recipient of the Scotland-New Zealand playwriting exchange 2018 (BATS Theatre, Toi Poneke Arts Centre and Playmarket NZ) and the Traverse's Scotland-in-Japan residency playwright 2019.

 As an actor, Morna has worked for companies including the National Theatre of Scotland, Royal Lyceum, The Beacon, a Play, a Pie and a Pint (Oran Mor/Traverse), Alterean Media, ITV and BBC Worldwide.
 Morna is also an Associate Artist of Out of the Darkness Theatre Company and tidy carnage.

 A multi-instrumentalist, she plays fiddle, flute, percussion and clarsach.
 Album recordings include Kevin McKidd's SPEYSIDE SESSIONS (No.1 in the itunes world music charts) and THE FISHWIVES (TV appearances include The One Show and BBC Breakfast).
 She has composed scores for several theatre productions including SUNSET SONG (The Beacon).
 She is one half of the band FOLKIFY (alongside Sandy Nelson) who were in residence at The Tron in 2016.